nordic-institute/X-Road/doc/Architecture/arc-tec_x-road_technologies.md

 ## 5 Operational monitoring daemon technologies

 [Table 5](#Ref_Technology_matrix_of_the_operational_monitoring_daemon) presents the list of the technologies used in the operational monitoring daemon and the mapping between technologies and monitoring daemon components.
+Note: OP-monitoring daemon is an additional component of the X-Road.

 <a id="Ref_Technology_matrix_of_the_operational_monitoring_daemon" class="anchor"></a>
 Table 5.
 Technology matrix of the operational monitoring daemon